-Europe and North America saw their first major outbreaks in April but as they began to ease, Latin America and Asia started seeing cases spike."1 struggling to understand the science of the disease and how best to assess risks with respect to their individual healthcare and economic capabilities.
-For most countries, action eventually took the form of mandated social distancing measures: a 'lockdown'.
+Europe and North America saw their first major outbreaks in April but as they began to ease, Latin America and Asia started seeing cases spike."

 The onset of Covid-19 elicited complacency in much of the world, derived from past global health scares such as SARS and Ebola, which did not ultimately develop into pandemics.
 This was abruptly interrupted in March, when footage from Lombardy in Italy showed overflowing hospitals and morgues and widespread panic.